cwd0075/connect4_gui_alphazero/README.md

 To run:
 just run index.html on a local web server
-I run on VS Code Live Server locally (see Note: Setup javascript development environment on Windows)
+I run on Cursor.sh Live Server locally (see Note: Setup javascript development environment on Windows)